-However, the tankers have NOT been turning up at 10am but late in the night/early morning which has been disturbing the residents, while they sleep.
+The tankers though have NOT just been turning up at 10am, but late in the night/early morning which has been disturbing the residents, while they sleep.

 In May 2018 TW sent a letter to residents setting out they were trying to resolve the issue as quickly as possible.
 Now from other emails we have in our possession, TW hired a PR company to assist in writing the letters sent out to residents and also to prevent any negative publicity for them.
 The company they hired to undertake this work was rkh.co.uk.

 Then TW sent another letter to residents on the 5th Oct 2018.

 However, this letter was a cock up by TW.
 The number given to residents to contact SW’s Lionel Hutchins was the wrong person as they make clear in this email below.